Hadokane/CCI_PP4_Radicool_Store/README.md

 ## Feature Priority

-The below sections will layout what each page and app of this website will provide the user in terms of features, interactions and content.
+The below sections will lay out what each page and app of this website will provide the user in terms of features, interactions and content.
 It allows us, as the developer, to have a concrete list of what to include on a page-by-page basis.

 ### Base Template

 ---

 A `base` HTML template will be created to provide core features and elements.
 It will utilise the Django templating language to be inherited widely by all other pages on the website.
-This ensures a D.R.Y. approach to design, allowing us to create elements such as the Navbar and Footer in one HTML file, rather than copying the code to each individual page.
+This ensures a D.R.Y. approach to design, allowing us to create elements such as the Navbar and Footer in one HTML file, rather than copying the code to each page.

 It will feature: